abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

   feature: prague.jpg
 manual_newsletter: false
 ---
-Replication is a disaster recovery feature of Postgres that you can also use to make your Django application faster.
-In this post, I'll explain how to configure Django to query read-only PostgreSQL replicas, allowing you to scale your database read performance linearly with the number of replicas.
+Replication is a feature of PostgreSQL that you typically use to achieve high-availability, by having copies of a running database ready to step in if your primary database fails.
+However, you can also use replication to make your Django application faster.
+In this post, I'll explain how to configure Django to query read-only Postgres replicas, allowing you to scale your database read performance linearly with the number of replicas.

 I'll also talk about how reading from replicas can go wrong -- specifically, I'll detail the consistency errors that *replication lag* can cause -- and the tools that Django gives you to work with this problem.

 ## What is Replication?

-With replication, you run multiple copies, or "replicas," of the same database, each of which synchronizes changes from the leader (also called the "primary") database.
-This not only gives you the superpower to immediately failover to a replica if the primary crashes -- it also lets you scale reads across all replicas and the leader.
+With replication, you run a cluster of Postgres database instances: a leader, also called a "primary," database, and multiple "replicas."
+All write queries execute on the leader, making it the trusted source of your data, and the replicas continuously copy changes from the leader to keep themselves up to date.
+Replicas not only give you the superpower to failover to a replica if the leader crashes, which is known as high availability -- they also let you scale reads across all replicas and the leader.

-Let me put that a different way: by configuring Django to query read-only replicas, you can _scale performance linearly_ by adding replicas.
+Put a different way: by configuring Django to query replicas, you can _scale performance linearly_ by adding replicas.
 So, in theory, you'll get 2x performance by adding two replicas, 4x performance with four, and so on.

+**Read-only replica or hot standby?** With Postgres, replicas usually don't allow queries of any kind -- replicas are only there for failover.
+However, you can configure replicas to run in "hot standby" mode, which allows them to service read-only queries.
+Another term for hot standby replicas is "read-only replicas," or "read replicas," which is how this post will refer to them.

 ## Configuring Replication in Postgres

 Configuring replication in Postgres is a _project_.
 However, if you study the `postgres_leader` and `postgres_follower` directories in my [example Django project](https://github.com/abrookins/quest/tree/read-replicas), you can see what's required.
 Postgres also has [extensive documentation](https://www.postgresql.org/docs/12/high-availability.html) on replication.

 However, most managed database services offer replication as a feature that you can click to enable.
-If you want to test replication without configuring it yourself, try DigitalOcean's Managed Databases product.
-Sign up with <a href="https://m.do.co/c/e063bdbde6da">this link</a> and you'll get $100 in credit -- while I get to run this blog for another month.
+If you want to test replication without configuring it yourself, try DigitalOcean's [Managed Databases product](https://m.do.co/c/e061bdbde6da).

 ## Configuring Multiple Databases in Django